AI Use Cases/Healthcare

 The AI Solution

 Revenue Institute builds an AI flight risk and retention scoring engine that integrates Epic, Cerner/Oracle Health, and athenahealth employment and performance data with secure FHIR-compliant APIs to create real-time predictive models specific to clinical roles.
 The system ingests compensation history, shift patterns, patient encounter volumes, clinical documentation burden (measured by EHR login duration and note completion rates), peer collaboration metrics from Teams, and external market data on competitor hiring.
-Machine learning models - trained on historical departures within your health system and benchmarked against peer networks - assign flight risk scores to each clinical employee and recommend retention levers (role adjustment, compensation, mentorship, schedule flexibility) tailored to individual drivers.
+Machine learning models - trained on historical departures within your own health system - assign flight risk scores to each clinical employee and recommend retention levers (role adjustment, compensation, mentorship, schedule flexibility) tailored to individual drivers.

 Automated Workflow Execution